Anneka Rice: Television

 In 2017, she appeared as a contestant on Richard Osman's House of Games and participated in Channel 4's Celebrity Hunted for Stand Up to Cancer.

 In 2019 she took part in Celebrity Antiques Road Trip for BBC2 with friend Liz Carr.
-She was a contestant for Kirstie Allsopp's Celebrity Craft Masters; and on BBC 1's Strictly Come Dancing, partnered with Kevin Clifton and featuring regularly on It Takes 2.
+She was a contestant for Kirstie Allsopp's Celebrity Craft Masters; and on BBC One's Strictly Come Dancing, partnered with Kevin Clifton and featuring regularly on It Takes 2.
 She was also a guest on Channel 4's Bake Off, An Extra Slice and Children in Need 2019.

-In 2020 she took part in Joe Lycett's Got Your Back and ran with her Radio 2 colleagues for BBC 1's Sport Relief.
+In 2020 she took part in Joe Lycett's Got Your Back and ran with her Radio 2 colleagues for BBC One's Sport Relief.

+In 2023 she relaunched her popular 1990s show Challenge Anneka on Channel 5.

 Radio

 Rice's radio career started as a BBC trainee for the World Service, where she worked on The World Today and Twenty-Four Hours.

 In Hong Kong she produced a weekly drive-time show for RTHK.

 In the 1980s in the UK she was a regular stand-in for Gloria Hunniford on Radio 2 and presented The Waiting Game for Radio 4 in 1990, a nine-week series on pregnancy.
 She was also a regular guest on Loose Ends and presented Inside the Life Drawing Class, a documentary for Radio 4 about life drawing.

-She was asked by Lynda Snell to renovate the Ambridge Village Hall in the early 1990s, joining Princess Margaret as the only other person to play themselves.
-She returned to Ambridge again to re-open it in 2016 after Lynda's campaign to redecorate it.

 In 2012 Rice and Patrick Kielty filled in for Alan Carr and Melanie Sykes on BBC Radio 2 which led to her confirmation in February 2012 as the successor to Zoe Ball on the Weekend Breakfast Show, live from 6am.
 After five years she took over the late night Saturday slot, presenting Pick of Radio 2.
-She has presented specials for Friday Night is Music Night including one celebrating the music of Rodgers and Hammerstein.
-She also presented the Arts Show, taking over from Jonathan Ross, often taking it to the Edinburgh Festival.
+She has presented specials for Friday Night is Music Night.
+She also presented the Arts Show, taking over from Jonathan Ross.
 She was the regular Radio 2 host for the Olivier Awards and the Evening Standard Awards.
 Since 2017 she has presented Junior Choice on Christmas Day morning, following the death of long time host Ed Stewart.
-She takes part in Radio 2's yearly Festival in a Day in Hyde Park.

 In 2017 she wrote and presented a two-hour Christmas special about Ronnie Wood, his art and music, called Paint it Black.

 In 2018 she was a guest on My Teenage Diary for Radio 4 and in 2020 she presented Anneka's 80s TV Treasure Hunt for Radio 2.